oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 ### Traffic()

 Not much to talk about here.
 The trail effect is created by `fade()`.
-The position of each dot of color is stored in a array.
+The position of each dot of color is stored in an array.
 The array is the same length as the number of pixels in your strand (since that is the maximum amount of dots your strand can display).
 It recycles slots in the array, and the parity of its position determines whether if goes left or right.
 The process by which slots are recycled is a little convoluted, but in essence it scans over the array until it finds an empty slot to put the next dot in.

 ---